johnlerma/FeedReader-Testing-With-Jasmine/README.md

 4. At the bottom of the page you will see the Jasmine with information if the testing suites passed or failed.
 You should see 8 specs with 0 failures.

-# How I completed this project?
+# How I completed this project

 Review the Feed Reader Testing [Project Rubric](https://review.udacity.com/#!/projects/3442558598/rubric)